expo/expo/docs/pages/app-signing/managed-credentials.md

 ## Generating app signing credentials

 When you run `eas build`, you will be prompted to generate credentials if you have not done so already.
 Follow the simple instructions to generate your credentials.
-Where needed, they will be persisted to EAS servers.
+Where needed, they will be stored on EAS servers.
 On subsequent builds of your app, these credentials will be re-used unless you specify otherwise.

-Generating your iOS credentials (distribution certificate, provisioning profile, and push key) requires that you to sign in to an Apple account with [Apple Developer Program](https://developer.apple.com/programs) membership.
+Generating your iOS credentials (distribution certificate, provisioning profile, and push key) requires you you to sign in with an [Apple Developer Program](https://developer.apple.com/programs) membership.

 > If you have any security concerns about EAS managing your credentials or about logging in to your Apple Developer account through EAS CLI, please refer to the ["Security"](/distribution/security.md) guide.
-If that does not satisfy your concerns, you can reach out to [support@expo.io](mailto:support@expo.io) for more information, or use [local credentials](/app-signing/manual-credentials.md) instead.
+If that does not satisfy your concerns, you can reach out to [preview@expo.io](mailto:preview@expo.io) for more information, or use [local credentials](/app-signing/local-credentials.md) instead.

 ## Sharing credentials with your team

 If you collaborate on your project with other developers, it is often useful to give them access to perform builds on their own.
-[Ensure that your project is configured for collaboration](/accounts/working-together.md) and any teammates that you have added through the [Expo dashboard](https://expo.io/) will be able to run `eas build` seamlessly, provided that they have sufficient permissions.
+[Ensure that your project is configured for collaboration](/accounts/working-together.md) and any teammates that you have added through your [Expo dashboard](https://expo.io/) will be able to run `eas build` seamlessly, provided that they have sufficient permissions.

 After you have generated your iOS credentials, it's no longer necessary to have access to the Apple Developer team in order to start a build.
-Collaborators can run `eas build --skip-credentials-check` to skip iOS credentials validation before the build.
+This means that your collaborators can start new iOS builds with only their Expo accounts.
+To start a build using existing credentials and without signing in to Apple, run `eas build --skip-credentials-check`.
 There is no equivalent validation necessary for Android, and so this flag is not needed for Android builds.

 ## Inspecting credentials configuration